cdddg/py-clean-arch/README.md

 - **GraphQL vs HTTP**: The `deliveries` module houses two API interfaces. `graphql` provides for a robust GraphQL API, while `http` focuses on RESTful API routes and controls.

-- **RelationalDB vs NoSQL**: The `repositories` module supports both relational and NoSQL databases. `relationaldb` manages databases like SQLite, MySQL, and PostgreSQL, whereas `nosql` caters to NoSQL databases like MongoDB and CouchDB.
+- **RelationalDB vs NoSQL**: The `repositories` module supports both relational and NoSQL databases. `relational_db` manages databases like SQLite, MySQL, and PostgreSQL, whereas `nosql` caters to NoSQL databases like MongoDB and CouchDB.

 Apart from following Uncle Bob's Clean Architecture, this project also incorporates: